Rockylars/Wulfram/docs/objects/Rotund Raven/idea.md

 From the 14th penny, you get a 1/8th chance of gaining an item.

-The collections are focused on spider and food related items/trinkets.
+The collections are focused on light weighted spider and food related items/trinkets.

+Will give [Curse of Corvus](/docs/curses/special/Curse%20of%20Corvus/idea.md) if bombed.